Here’s a tutorial for a very non-traditional 12-loop “Odd” braid with an unusual number of loop-transfers: Five!

 Note: These braids could also be made with the opposite direction of moves, in the same way that you would unbraid the braid I teach here.
 But if I wanted to braid in that “backwards” direction solo for the 12-loop braid, I might try to work out another way to hold the loops than having three on the left little finger.
 It’s not as convenient to unbraid in that configuration as it is to braid.

-12-loop solid-rectangle patterns: “Stairstep Edge”, “Blue Blotches”, “Stairstep Edge with Contrast Black Loop”
+12-loop solid-rectangle patterns: “Stairstep Edge”, “Blue Blotches”, “Stairstep Edge with Contrast Black Loop” (Solid-rectangle = all transfers turned.)

-Th, A, B, C, D, Dlo, Dmid, Dhi = Thumb, Index, Middle, Ring, Little fingers; lastly: Low, Mid, High loop positions on little finger (of left hand only)
+Dlo, Dmid, Dhi = Low, Mid, High loop positions on little finger (left hand only)

-First color-pattern: “Stairstep Edge”
+First color-pattern: “Stairstep Edge” in black and pastels

-[for a 2-color version, substitute white for all the pastel colors]
+[or substitute white for all the pastels]

-12 bicolor loops of black/ pastel color
+12 bicolor loops of black and pastel (4 Yellow, 4 Purple, 4 Pink)

 Left hand: